-Collaboration with the Japanese publisher Gakken to create the INSTANT RECORD CUTTING MACHINE.
+Collaboration with the Japanese publisher Gakken to create the EZ Record Maker.
 Designed with universal usability in mind, the compact unit has a simple interface and is able to cut blank vinyl discs and play them back instantly.
 This is the first time a record cutting machine has been readily available to purchase at a consumer level, and is aimed at both the seasoned record collector, as well as those first venturing into the world of vinyl.

 Consisting of a cutting arm as well as a playback tone arm, the machine is unique in its functionality.
 To cut a record, the user simply plays audio through the provided auxillary cable or USB and then lifts the cutting arm onto a blank disc.
 Once the record is cut, users can instantly listen back to their recording through the tone arm and inbuilt speaker.